caido/documentation/src/reference/features/proxy/http_history.md

 # HTTP History

 The `HTTP History` tab allows you to view requests and responses as they pass through the proxy.
-The HTTP History tab shows a table of all requests that have been proxied through Caido, along with details such as the request method, host, path, status code and length.
+The HTTP History tab shows a table of all requests that have been proxied through Caido.

+The table format allows for easy examination of the traffic flow by offering categories of sortable properties.
+These properties include details such as the intended host of the request, the request method used, pathing and extension information - as well as details of the associated response such as status code, response length and response time.

+Advanced filtering and data exportation capabilities are also integrated into the HTTP History interface.

 ## HTTP History Layout